good-jinu/slack-topic-document-generator/README.md

 - **User and Group Mention Filtering**: Generate documents for specific user or group mentions with support for multiple filters
 - **Merged User/Group Management**: Unified handling of users and groups in a single database table
 - **AI-Powered Analysis**: Use Google Gemini, OpenAI, or compatible AI providers to identify topics and generate documentation
+- **Enhanced Topic Management**: Store topics with titles, descriptions, date ranges, and associated documents
 - **Document Management**: Automatically create and update markdown documents from conversation topics
 - **Robust Architecture**: Built with TypeScript, comprehensive error handling, and retry logic
 - **Configurable Logging**: Structured logging with multiple levels
-- **Database Storage**: Store messages, users, and relationships in SQLite database with backup support
+- **Database Storage**: Store messages, users, topics, and relationships in SQLite database with backup support

 ## Prerequisites